nymedia/.github/pull_request_template.md

-## What is the objective of this PR - can be a link to the issue or direct quote.
+## What is the objective of this PR.
 <!-- Are there any links to specifications, references from correspondances or similar that is relevant?
 Please add them here. -->

 ## List steps taken for own manual testing